 The Institute organizes national and international conferences and seminars and offers lectures by visiting foreign and Czech scientists.

 The Institute collaborates with a number of renowned foreign universities and research centres and domestic industrial partners.
-The Institute and its employees are members of major international societies, associations and communities.
+The Institute and its employees are members of various international societies, associations and communities.

 The Institute is the seat of the following societies or their national committees: